CLICK AN IMAGE FOR LARGER VIEW

 At the age of fifteen, Bora was a member of the Turkish Olympic swim team in the Rome Olympics of 1960.
 Bora represented Turkey in nine different countries as a member of the national team, breaking many records in the backstroke and freestyle events.
 One accomplishment was winning the 20-mile Turkish Marathon Swim in 1966 in eight hours (he lost 28 pounds during the event!).

-Bora is not only an outstanding dancer and inspiring teacher, he is also a talented musician, playing music for the dances he teaches.
-Adept at using various ethnic musical instruments, he accompanies his teaching by playing the Turkish zurna (horn), tulum (bagpipe), kaval (flute), and davul (drum), as well as the saz, clarinet, mey, recorder, harmonica, banjo, and mandolin.
+Bora was not only an outstanding dancer and inspiring teacher, he was a talented musician, playing music for the dances he taught.
+Adept at using various ethnic musical instruments, he accompanied his teaching by playing the Turkish zurna (horn), tulum (bagpipe), kaval (flute), and davul (drum), as well as the saz, clarinet, mey, recorder, harmonica, banjo, and mandolin.

 In 1975, Bora played the zurna as accompaniment to famed Jamila Salimpour's danse orientale dancers at the San Francisco Renaissance Faire.
 In 1976, Bora arranged and accompanied the performing tour of FOTEM (Folk Training and Education Center of Istanbul) across the United States.
 It is unfortunate that anti-Turkish factions in the United States at the time used these artistic and cultural events as their forum.